 We give a general procedure for how to color the vertices of a block $H$ of $G$ with red and blue.
 We let $H$ consist of a stem $v$ and a path $P$.
 If $v$ is colored with either color, then we color the path $P$ formed by the non-stem vertices of $H$ so that $P$ alternates between red and blue.
 If a vertex $w \in V(P)$ is colored with either color, then extend the coloring of $w$ to the entire path $P$ formed by the non-stem vertices of $H$ so that $P$ alternates between red and blue.
 Then, we color $v$ with either color.
-To color $G$, we begin by coloring a vertex of each component of $G$ with an arbitrary color, and then we extend the coloring using the procedure we have described.
+Then, to color $G$, we begin by coloring a vertex of each component of $G$ with an arbitrary color, and then we extend the coloring using the procedure we have described.
 After $G$ is colored, we observe that each maximal connected monochromatic subgraph of $G$ intersects each block of $G$ either in a star or at a single vertex, and these single vertices form an independent set.
 Therefore, each maximal connected monochromatic subgraph of $G$ is a tree (which may span several blocks), and these trees give a partition $F_1, \dots, F_t$ of $V(G)$.